aws-samples/aws-blockchain-node-runners/lib/base/README.md

 BASE_L1_CONSENSUS_ENDPOINT="https://ethereum-sepolia-beacon-api.publicnode.com"
 ```

 2. Deploy Base RPC Node and wait for it to sync.
-For Mainnet it might a day when using snapshots or about a week if syncing from block 0.
+For Full node on Mainnet it might take a day when using snapshots or about a week if syncing from block 0.
 You can use snapshots provided by the Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file.

 ```bash
 pwd